The Japanese Magazines That Defined 90s Streetwear Culture

 When CUTiE debuted in 1989, it was an immediate hit among teenage girls.
 The magazine was a breath of fresh air, offering an alternative to the polished, unattainable glamour of mainstream women’s magazines.
 Instead, CUTiE celebrated individuality, creativity, and the DIY ethos.

-The magazine’s focus was on affordability and accessibility.
+The magazine doubled down on affordability and accessibility.
 It showcased thrifted looks, handmade accessories, and quirky combinations that felt both stylish and achievable.
-Readers were encouraged to experiment, to mix and match, and to embrace their imperfections.
+You were encouraged to experiment, to mix and match, and to embrace your imperfections.

 CUTiE was also instrumental in popularizing trends that defined the 90s.
 Oversized sweaters, platform sneakers, and playful accessories became staples of the era, thanks in large part to its influence.
-For many young women, CUTiE wasn’t just a magazine—it was a community, a source of inspiration, and a rallying cry for self-expression.
+For many young women, CUTiE was as much a community, as it was source of inspiration and a rallying cry for self-expression.

 CUTiE 1993│via Ko Archives│© CUTiE